issmirnov/zap/README.md

 - `query` - acts almost like the `expand` option, but drops the separating slash between query expansion and search term (`example.com?q=foo` instead of `example.com?q=/foo`).
 - `port` - only valid as the first child under a host.
 Takes an int and appends it as `:$INT` to the host defined.
 See the usage in the [sample config](c.yml)

+Additionally, you can use `"*"` to capture a path element that should be retained as-is while also allowing for expansion of later elements to take place.

 Important gotcha: yaml has [reserved types](http://yaml.org/type/bool.html) and thus `n`, `y`, `no` and the like need to be quoted.
 See the sample config.

 When you add a new shortcut, you need to indicate to your web browser that it's not a search term.
 You can do this by typing it in once with just a slash.
 For example, if you add a shortcut `g/z` -> `github.com/issmirnov/zap`, if you try `g/z` right away you will get taken to the search page.
 Instead, try `g/` once, and then `g/z`.
 This initial step only needs to be taken once per new shortcut.